casmls/casmls.github.io/_posts/2017-02-01-GumbelSoftmax.md

 excerpt_separator: <!--more-->
 comments: true
 ---
 This week we scrutinized, in a discussion led by Shizhe Chen, two recent papers: "The Concrete Distribution: a Continuous Relaxation of Discrete Random Variables"  by Chris Maddison and colleagues [1], and "Categorical Reparameterization by Gumbel-Softmax" by Eric Jang and collaborators [2].
 Additionally, we considered a third paper: "GANS for Sequences of Discrete Elements with the Gumbel-Softmax Distribution" by Kusner and Hernández-Lobato [3].
-This notes refer mainly to [1] and [2], which are currently under review for ICLR 2017.
+These notes refer mainly to [1] and [2], which are currently under review for ICLR 2017.
 We also briefly address [3] at the end, which was presented in the recent "Adversarial Training" workshop at NIPS 2016.

 <!--more-->